AndrewJBateman/ionic-angular-nouvelles/README.md

 # :zap: Ionic Angular Nouvelles

-* Ionic app that displays API data.
+* Ionic app that displays API data and connected status
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/ionic-angular-nouvelles?style=plastic)